aria-grande/TIL/Web/javascript.md

 Javascript is an object-based script language used in front-end and back-end.
 In front-end, it is used to handle events, motions and etc.

 ## History
-- 1996: Changed from LiveScript to Javascript to attract Java adevelopers.Javascript has almost nothing to do with Java.
+- 1996: Changed from LiveScript to Javascript to attract Java developers.
+Javascript has almost nothing to do with Java.
 - 1997: ES1(ECMAScript1) became the first version of the JavaScript language standard:
   - ECMAScript: The language standard.
   - JavaScript: The language in practice.